rasatmaja/links.rasio.dev/README.md

 # Links

 A web app to display social media and highlight links.
-The purpose of this project is to show links on social media profile..
+The purpose of this project is to show links on social media profile.
+The purpose of this roject is to create custom LinkTree using NextJS, and Tailwind.
+All data will be fetch from project `links-barnacle`

 ![](https://img.shields.io/badge/Version-1.0.0-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a)
 ![](https://img.shields.io/badge/Build-Sucess-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a)